 Iran’s environmental mismanagement has particularly hurt Khuzestan province, which borders Iraq to Iran’s southwest and is primarily inhabited by Arab citizens.
 The regime has diverted much of Khuzestan’s water resources to favored populations in cities such as Qom, Isfahan, Yazd, and Kerman, leading to the depletion of Khuzestan’s wetlands and rivers.
 Consequently, formerly fertile farmland is becoming increasingly inhospitable to crops, and provincial desertification is taking root.
 The lack of moisture is exacerbating the frequency and intensity of sand and dust storms in the province.
 Before the revolution, the province had one dam; now it has over 14.
 One such dam, the Gotvand, was built on salt beds despite prior research indicating that constructing a dam in the area would adversely affect the salt concentration of the Karun River which flows from the Gotvand dam.
 As a result, the salinity of the local water in the city of Abadan is equivalent to seawater, which has led to rationing of drinking water and forced factories and farms to shut down and residents to leave.
 According to a June 2018 news report, over 80,000 residents of Abadan migrated from the city just in the past year.

 Another visible effect of Iran’s environmental crisis is the drying up of rivers, lakes, and wetlands.
 Lake Urmia in Iran’s northwest was once one of the world’s largest salt lakes, but during the Rafsanjani presidency (1989–1997), Iran constructed a number of dams that cut off the waterflow to the lake, despite the warnings of environmentalists.
+According to one estimate, over 50 large dams have been constructed in the Lake Urmia catchment area.
 The dams and prevalence of illegal wells has led to the shrinking of Lake Urmia to five percent of its previous volume and contributed to toxic dust storms due to the remaining salt residue.
+The airborne salt threatens surrounding farmlands, livestock, livelihoods, and the health of the area’s inhabitants.
 Similarly, Lake Bakhtegan, previously Iran’s second-largest lake, has dried up and turned completely into a salt desert due to the regime’s excessive damming of the Kor River, which reduced water flow and increased the river’s salinity.

 The Zayandeh Roud River previously flowed from Iran’s Zagros Mountains through the city of Isfahan before its terminus south of Tehran, serving as the main water source for a string of farming communities along its path.
 The river also fed the Gavkhouni wetlands, a 470–square kilometer swamp that was home to a large migratory bird population.
 Drought and political decisions to divert its water to water-intensive factories have largely dried up the Zayandeh Roud in recent years.
 Farming towns along the river have had to cease agricultural activities as a result, impacting the livelihoods of thousands of citizens.
 Formerly lush fields and wetlands have transformed into desiccated, salty fields, leading to increased sandstorms.

 While climate change factors such as decreasing precipitation and declining snow storage on Iran’s mountain peaks have played a role, the Iranian regime’s policy missteps, mismanagement, corruption, and failure to adapt are primarily to blame for the country’s protracted environmental crisis.
-Numerous experts have advised Iran’s leadership on best practices to follow and issued warnings of the consequences to come from continued, but the regime has ignored their protestations.
+One scientific report describes human activity as the chief cause of droughts in Iran, specifically “aggressive, short-sighted, and unsustainable land and water management.”
+Numerous experts have advised Iran’s leadership on best practices to follow and issued warnings of the consequences to come, but the regime has ignored their protestations.
 The Stanford 2040 project, for instance, urged Iran to deemphasize its policy preferences for food self-sufficiency and population growth.
 There have been no encouraging signs that the regime seeks to discourage population growth, however, as politicians dare not question one of Khamenei’s signature policies.
 Instead, Iran’s leadership has enacted a campaign to increase the population to 150 million by 2050 and sought to restrict access to family-planning measures.

 Experts have also suggested investing in aquifer management as a panacea for Iran’s water crisis.
 This cheap and easy alternative to environmentally destructive dams would enable Iran to store 30 billion cubic meters of water each year for current and future use.
 However, the IRGC has resisted this approach, since its leadership would be unable to profit as it does from dam construction.